rotki/docs/usage-guides/index.md

 ---
-description: Getting started with rotki including account creation, sign-in, premium setup, and data directory sync.
+description: Reference for rotki account setup, sign-in, premium sync, data restoration, and upgrading between versions.
 ---

-# Getting Started
+# Accounts & Sync

-This guide explains how to use the rotki application.
+This page covers account creation, sign-in, premium sync, restoring backups, moving installations, and upgrading rotki.

 > [!TIP]
-> **Using rotki for tax reporting?** Jump to the [Tax Accounting Guide](/usage-guides/tax-accounting/guide) for a focused walkthrough of connecting your data, reviewing transactions, and generating your PnL report.
+> **New to rotki?** Start with the [Quick Start Guide](/usage-guides/quick-start) for a step-by-step walkthrough from installation to your first PnL report.

 ## First Time Sign-Up